Skocimis/opensms/README.md

 ## Step 2: Cloning our github repository

 If you are familiar with Git, you can use it to clone our [github repository](https://github.com/Skocimis/opensms).
 If not, you can just [download our code](https://github.com/Skocimis/opensms/archive/refs/heads/master.zip).
-Once you have download it, just unpack the folder anywhere on your computer, and rename it from `opensms-master` to `opensms`.
+Once you have download it, just unpack the folder anywhere on your computer, and rename it from `opensms-ReceiveSMSAddOn` to `opensms`.
 Either way, you will have a folder called `opensms`, and within it there will be two folders, `server` and `app`.
 Open your terminal (or cmd in Windows) in each of these two folders and run the following command:
 ```bash
 npm install